Hufstedler School of Education Admissions

 |Term||Priority Deadline - Degree & Certificate Programs||Priority Deadline - Teaching Credential Programs*

 ||Rolling Admissions Deadline/Term Start

 PLEASE NOTE: Available entry terms vary by program.
 International applicants and intern teaching candidates are encouraged to apply even earlier than these dates when possible.
-Please contact an admissions representative for details.

 New students are admitted for the following terms:

 - Educational Psychology (PsyD)

 - Educational Psychology in Neuropsychology (Post-graduate Certificate)

 - Pupil Personnel Services (PPS) Credential-only program in School Counseling

 - Pupil Personnel Services (PPS) Credential-only program in School Psychology